Funding Snapshot

 - Eligible sites

 GCCC does not provide funding for tree planting projects on federally owned land.
-If you are interested in planting on federal land, please contact the Government of Canada’s 2 Billion Trees program.
+Please visit the Government of Canada's 2 Billion Trees program and its Our Action webpages for the status of trees planted on federal lands and the Indigenous funding stream.

 What your project needs to achieve